arnold-c/website/content/courses/repro-research/branching.md

 <img alt="guideline-eeaa7b68.png" src="assets/guideline-eeaa7b68.png" width="150%" height="" >

 You have now merged your first feature.
 Whilst the `merge` feature is particularly useful, it is not the only way of doing this. `rebase` is another option that works in a slightly different way.
-It is slightly beyond the scope of this document, but you should read [this document](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) and visit [this website](https://learnGitbranching.js.org/), as suggested previously, to get practice putting them both into practice.
+It is slightly beyond the scope of this document, but you should read [this document](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) and visit [this website](https://learngitbranching.js.org/), as suggested previously, to get experience of putting them both into practice.